Running a job board in Japan can land you in prison

 Initially my clients were small startups, who weren’t even aware of the licensing requirement.
 However, eventually a prospective client at a larger company was blocked by their legal team because I didn’t have a license.
 This triggered me to investigate the implications of operating a job board in Japan with regards to recruitment licensing.

-Fortunately, the employment security bureau has released guidelines that explicitly address the difference between providing a job board and recruitment.
+Fortunately, the employment security bureau has released guidelines that explicitly address the difference between providing a job board and recruitment (note, these guidelines appear to have been removed with the new regulations regarding job boards).
 They aren’t the easiest thing to read, even if you’re a native Japanese speaker.
 I’ve included a rough English translation at the end of this article.

 I also confirmed that the method of compensation is independent of whether or not I need a license.
 Whether I was to charge companies a flat fee to post a job, a fee upon successful hire like traditional recruiters do, or even if I was to post jobs for free, it wouldn’t make a difference with regards to licensing requirements.